 Housing crisis sparks fears of an end for Illinois town

-This Oct.
-13, 2015 file photo shows abandoned buildings which dominate downtown in Cairo, Ill.
-A federal government plan to tear down the crumbling public housing complex in the southern Illinois town of Cairo has sent roughly 200 families searching for new homes and sparked fears that the once-thriving river city could be coming to an end.
+In this April 10, 2017 photo, Kevin McAllister demands answers from the U.S. Department of Housing and Urban Development during a residents meeting concerning the Alexander County McBride and Elmwood Place public housing in Cairo, Ill.
+A government plan to tear down the crumbling public housing complex in the southern Illinois town of Cairo has sent roughly 200 families searching for new homes and sparked fears that the once-thriving river city could be coming to an end.

 Add your comments below